How to Build a Video Editor in React

 - selection state

-For teams specifically searching for a React video timeline component, RVE already ships a production-oriented timeline page and docs:
+For teams specifically searching for a React video timeline component, the next pages to read are:

 3. Add uploads and asset management

-Once users can place clips on the timeline, they will immediately need:
+Once users can place media on the timeline, they immediately need upload progress, validation, metadata, thumbnails, and storage references.

-Text and captions often drive the actual value of the editor: subtitles, callouts, lower thirds, social hooks, brand styling.
+Text and captions often drive the value of the editor itself: subtitles, hooks, lower thirds, brand styling, and reusable scenes.

 5. Add rendering and export